GLADORG/template-compiler/README.md

-# template-compiler
+# Template Compiler

-Compiles handlebars templates into json and inserts it into an Ada specification.
+Compiles Handbars and Glimmer templates into a represention suitable for the GlimmerVM